 Contemporary research into human origins is achieving astonishing results through genetics.
 But research into the mind of early human species is currently limited to the interpretation of artifacts like stone tools and beads and, beginning something like 50,000 years ago, of carvings, flutes and then, somewhat later, cave paintings.

-Mythology in written texts, like the Egyptian battle between Horus and Seth, is first available from between 5000 and 6000 years ago.
+Mythology in written texts, like the Egyptian battle between Horus and Seth, is first available from around 5000 years ago.
 Historical linguistics can also reach back to this same time-frame with its investigations of the proto-Indo-Europeans.
 Calvin Watkins has this interesting note in the third edition (2011) of his Dictionary of Indo-European Roots:

 The basic meaning of the Indo-European word ghos-ti was “someone with whom one has reciprocal duties of hospitality”.
 In practical terms it referred to strangers in general [Greek xenos, ‘stranger’, descends from ghos-ti] as well as to both guests and hosts (both of which [English words] are [etymologically] descended from [ghos-ti]).
 The word ghos-ti was thus the central expression of the guest-host relationship, a mutual exchange relationship highly important to ancient Indo-European society.
 A guest-friendship was a bond of trust between two people that was accompanied by ritualized gift-giving and created an obligation of mutual hospitality and friendship that, once established, could continue in perpetuity and be renewed years later by the same parties or their descendants.
 The bond created by guest-friendship resembled kinship.
 A famous example is the story of the Trojan warrior Glaucus and the Greek warrior Diomedes in the Iliad who agree not to fight one another when they discover that Glaucus’s grandfather Bellerophon had been a guest of Diomedes’s grandfather Oeneus many years before. (…) Strangers are potential guest-friends, but also potential enemies; note that the Latin cognate [= likewise descended from ghos-ti] of English guest, namely hostis, means ‘enemy’ [which we have in the other meaning of host in English as ‘army’ (eg, ‘the attacking host’)].
 (32)